Trevor Kletz

-Trevor Asher Kletz, OBE, FREng, FRSC, FIChemE (23 October 1922–31 October 2013) was a prolific British author on the topic of chemical engineering safety.
-He is credited with introducing the concept of inherent safety, and was a major promoter of Hazop.
+Trevor Asher Kletz (23 October 1922 – 31 October 2013) was a British author on the topic of chemical engineering safety.
+He was a central figure in establishing the discipline of process safety.
+He is credited with introducing the concept of inherent safety and was a major promoter of Hazop.
 He is listed in The Palgrave Dictionary of Anglo-Jewish History.

 Early life and education

 Kletz was born 23 October 1922 in Darlington of Jewish parents, from a Russian immigrant background.
 He attended The King's School, Chester, then the University of Liverpool, where he graduated in chemistry in 1944 and joined ICI the same year.
 During the Second World War, he was a member of the Home Guard.
 On 28 October 1958 he married Denise V. Winroope (died 1980) and they had two sons, Anthony and Nigel.

 Professional life

 In ICI he worked initially as a research chemist, then became plant manager (in turn) of iso-octane, acetone and tar acids plants.
 After further experience in process investigation and commissioning in the Technical Department, in 1961 he became assistant works manager on the ICI Olefines Works near Wilton, Redcar and Cleveland.
 In 1968, he was appointed the first Technical Safety Advisor.

 During this time, ICI developed hazard and operability studies, now known as Hazop, for which he was an enthusiastic advocate, and the author of the first book on the subject.

-When he retired in 1982 he had established a safety culture within the company based on communication, and had begun a second career and an international reputation as an author and speaker.
-Most of his books are concerned with case studies from industry and the human and technical causes.
+When he retired in 1982, he had established a safety culture within the company based on communication, and had begun a second career and an international reputation as an author and speaker.
+He quickly started to be regarded as a central figure in the establishment and development of process safety, although he also referred to this discipline as "loss prevention" or "safety and loss prevention" until relatively late in his career.
+Most of his books are concerned with case studies from the industry and the human and technical causes.
 Shortly after his retirement he expanded a paper entitled "What you don't have, can't leak" into the book which began the concept of inherent safety.